XLEnt: Mining a Large Cross-lingual Entity Dataset with Lexical-Semantic-Phonetic Word Alignment: Mining Cross-lingual Entities

 \subsection{High-Resource NER}

-We begin with large collections of comparable bitexts mined from large multilingual web corpora (CCAligned~\cite{el2020massive}, WikiMatrix~\cite{schwenk2019wikimatrix}, and CCMatrix~\cite{schwenk2019ccmatrix}) due to the wide diversity of language pairs available.
+We begin with large collections of comparable bitexts mined from large multilingual web corpora~\cite{el2020searching}.
+In particular, we select three mined web corpora 1) CCAligned~\cite{el2020massive}, 2) WikiMatrix~\cite{schwenk2019wikimatrix}, and 3) CCMatrix~\cite{schwenk2019ccmatrix}) due to the wide diversity of language pairs available in these mined corpora.
 We select language pairs of the form English-Target and tag each English sentence with named entity tags~\cite{ramshaw1999text} using a pretrained NER tagger provided in the Stanza NLP toolkit\footnote{\url{https://stanfordnlp.github.io/stanza/}}~\cite{qi2020stanza}.
-This NER model adopts a contextualized string representation-based tagger in~\cite{akbik2018contextual} and utilizes a forward and backward character-level LSTM language model.
+This NER model adopts a contextualized string representation-based tagger proposed by~\citet{akbik2018contextual} and utilizes a forward and backward character-level LSTM language model.
 At tagging time, the representation at the end of each word position from both language models with word embeddings is fed into a standard Bi-LSTM sequence tagger with a conditional-random-field decoder.